Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Introduction

 Second, we observe that different channels of the VAE-encoded \citep{VAE, 3DVAE} latent representation encode different information, with some channels specializing in appearance and others in motion.
+This observation is also noted in \citep{MOFT}, where they remove content correlation and use statistical methods to find channels that contribute most to the principal motion components.
 Directly overwriting all channels when injecting trajectory signals can inadvertently degrade visual details.
-To address this, we propose \textbf{Flow-Gated Latent Fusion (FLF)}, which leverages optical-flow similarity to selectively inject trajectory information into channels highly correlated with motion, while leaving appearance-relevant channels unmodified.
+To address this, we propose Flow-Gated Latent Fusion (FLF), which leverages optical-flow similarity to selectively inject trajectory information into channels highly correlated with motion, while leaving appearance-relevant channels unmodified.
 This process effectively decouples appearance from motion, allowing for precise viewpoint manipulation while preserving content fidelity.

 Finally, while warping-based rendering effectively enforces user-defined trajectories, it inevitably introduces noise and visual artifacts stemming from imperfect depth, occlusions, or misalignments \citep{NVSSolver}.
-To balance control with quality, we propose \textbf{Dual-Path Self-Corrective Guidance (DSG)}.
+To balance control with quality, we propose Dual-Path Self-Corrective Guidance (DSG).
 Inspired by CFG \citep{CFG}, DSG uses two parallel denoising paths during inference: A non-guided path that relies on the model's priors to produce high-fidelity but uncontrolled results, and a guided path that follows the warped trajectory, ensuring camera control but risking artifacts.
 At each step, DSG computes the difference between these paths to create a dynamic correction term.
 This term adjusts the guided path toward the higher perceptual quality of the non-guided path.
 This self-corrective mechanism mitigates artifacts from the warped trajectory while maintaining camera control, improving the video's overall structure and visual quality.